 The State of Minnesota allows reimbursement at the single rate.
 The employee should have the establishment certify the single rate on the receipt.

-Does St. Cloud State University Have a Motor Pool?
+Does St. Cloud State University provide vehicles for travel?

 What Is the Rate of Reimbursement For Using My Personal Car on

-Out-of-state travel by personal car may be authorized.
-All out-of-state mileage is based on the lesser rate as noted above.
+Out-of-state travel by personal vehicle may be authorized.
 Employees utilizing this option must include with their expense report an airfare quote dated at least two weeks prior to the trip.
-Your expenses by personal car cannot exceed this quote and you will be reimbursed the lesser of the two amounts.
+Your expenses by personal vehicle cannot exceed this quote and you will be reimbursed the lesser of the two amounts.
+All out-of-state mileage calculations are based on the lesser mileage rate as noted above.

 May I Claim Reimbursement For A Rental Car?